Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 • Hall Ranch (west of Lyons)

-Burns are scheduled when there is a winter weather system in the area.
-Operations will be conducted only when there is sufficient snow cover to ensure safe fire operations and containment.
+Burns are usually scheduled when there is a winter weather system in the area.
+Operations will be conducted only when conditions ensure safe fire operations and containment.
 Pile burns are conducted to reduce the amount of fuel on the ground as a result of thinning operations.
-Slash pile burns may require park closures.

 Oct.
 16 – April 15